50 Signs of Poor Health Men Should Never Ignore

 "Between work, family, and other responsibilities, many people feel tired," says Favini.
 "But persistent tiredness where you never feel like you have the energy you need can be a sign of problems with your thyroid, vitamin levels, or immune system.
 It's worth discussing this with your doctor."

-You fall asleep during the day.
+Falling asleep during the day

 If you're falling asleep while doing daily tasks (or worse, driving), it could be a symptom of obstructive sleep apnea, which leads you to feel incredibly tired during the day, says the National Sleep Foundation.
 If you allow sleep apnea to go untreated, you could be setting yourself up for health problems—and accidents—in the future.